Thomas A. Wayment

 Brent R. Nordgren is the operations and production supervisor for the BYU’s Religious Studies Center (RSC).
 As such, he oversees the operation and production of the publications, marketing, and legal matters of the RSC.
 With the help of a talented team he produces, markets, prints, advertises, distributes, and publicizes the RSC books, journals, and magazines.
 He is also the managing editor of the BYU Religious Education Review magazine.
 He has authored a number of articles for the magazine and has facilitated and gathered most of the Review's content since it began in 2008.
 Brent has also been the RSC website administrator since its inception in 2008.
 Including books, journals, and magazines, Brent has overseen the production of over 160 publications.

 Brent has an entrepreneurial spirit and has owned and operated a number of businesses throughout his career.
 He received an AS degree with honors from Utah Valley University, a bachelor's degree from Brigham Young University, and an MBA from Utah State University.
-He is the recipient of the staff and administrative employee recognition award (SAERA) by the president's council at Brigham Young University for his innovative work and by going above and beyond his responsibilities.
+He is the recipient of the staff and administrative employee recognition award (SAERA) from Brigham Young University for his innovative work and by going above and beyond his responsibilities.
 He also originated the idea of inviting Deseret Book to team up with the RSC to copublish the majority of RSC books published, and he helped negotiate the contractual arrangements to this end.

 In high school he was the head yearbook photographer and public relations manager for the school.
 As a youth he received the Eagle Scout Award.
 He and his wife, Annette, have four children and ten grandchildren.